LayerNext/docs/docs/02-getting-started/02-key-concepts.md

 ## Storage Independence

-MetaLake doesn't lock you into a specific storage solution.
+MetaLake does not lock you into a specific storage solution.
 It acts as a meta-layer that can integrate seamlessly with various large-scale storage providers, such as Amazon S3, Azure Blob, and Google Cloud Storage.
 You can even migrate between these services without the hassle of metadata loss or format changes, offering you full control and flexibility over where and how you store your data.

 ## Flexible Metadata Management